200803-java-devops/project0-Reese/README.md

 - Git
    - used as source control
 - PostgreSQL 9+
-  - conceptually used as an optional save to save game state to DB to be used on a seperate system. (though it may not ever be hosted in an acessible place online);
+  - conceptually used as an optional save to save game state to DB to be used on a seperate system. (though it may not ever be hosted in an acessible place online)